-Dead by Daylight currently has 20 killers for players to choose from, with the most recent killer being Silent Hill’s Pyramid Head.
+Dead by Daylight currently has 24 killers for players to choose from, with the most recent killer being Resident Evil’s Nemesis.
 With that much variety, picking one out of this bunch is going to be difficult.
 Each killer has their own set of perks, which can be taught to other killers.
 However, while their perk builds might be the same, each killer has a unique power that can make them stronger or weaker than others.
 In comparison to survivors, picking the right killer for you sounds very daunting.
 But don’t fret, we’ll be addressing just which killers are the best – no matter if you’re new to the game or not – in our Dead by Daylight Killers Tier list.

 - Tier 1 – Very Strong

 - Tier 3 – Average

 Original guide written by Aimee Hart, updated by Diego Arguello.

 The Spirit is a killer that phases, meaning she disappears and moves quickly around the map for a short time, before reappearing.
 Whenever she phases and you’re in her terror radius, you’ll hear a rushing sound to warn you that she’s nearby.
 Outside of that though, survivors are helpless from knowing where she’s going to end up.

 Spirit is one of the most rewarding killers to play once you get the hang of her power.
 Due to her high mobility thanks to her phasing, she can get across a map faster than most killers.
 Combined with the many jump scares she provides, players will be on edge as they struggle to complete generators on time.

 Freddy Kreuger is the dream demon of your nightmares, and his power is nothing to sniff at.
 He has high mobility, able to teleport to generators as long as they are unfinished.
 That’s on top of his add-ons that can make the teleport faster, or confuse survivors into thinking he is coming to their generator.
 He can also cut off survivors in a chase using this power, ending it quickly.